Aligning Distributionally Robust Optimization with Practical Deep Learning Needs: Experiments

 \subsection{Learning from Unbalanced Data}

 The purpose of this experiment is to demonstrate that \texttt{ALSO} can perform effectively in scenarios where the training dataset suffers from class imbalance.
 We consider a classification task on the CIFAR-10 dataset \citep{krizhevsky2009learning} using the ResNet-18 model \citep{he2016deep}.
 To simulate class imbalance, the ten original classes in the dataset are grouped into two based on the parity of its class.
 Subsequently, a proportion of samples from the second class is removed from both the training and validation datasets.
 Importantly, the test dataset, used to compute performance metrics, remains balanced.
 To quantify the class imbalance, we introduce the unbalanced coefficient (uc), which specifies the ratio of samples between the first and second classes as: $\nicefrac{\# \text{ 1 class}}{\# \text{ 2 class}}$ = uc, where $\#$ is the number of samples in the corresponding classes.
 For this experiment, we consider the values uc $\in \{ 1, 2, 5, 10, 20, 30, 40, 50 \}$.
 The results of the experiment are presented in Figure \ref{fig:unbalanced_cifar_f1}.
 Analyzing the metric values, we observe that the proposed method \texttt{ALSO} outperforms all the compared baselines.
 The performance difference is particularly noticeable for large values of the unbalanced coefficient ($\geq 30$), where one class significantly outweighs the other.
-For this experiment, the final f1-score is averaged over 20 runs.
-Additional details can be found in Appendix \ref{appendix:unbalanced_cifar}.